 Proud Papa Dwyane Wade Speaks On Watching His ‘Son Become Into Who She Now’ Is

 Proud papa Dwyane Wade is opening up about Zion Wade.
-As previously reported Dwyane Wade publically supported Zion after trolls mocked the 12-year-old for rocking fake nails and a crop top in a family photo.
+As previously reported the former baller publically supported Zion after trolls mocked the 12-year-old for rocking fake nails and a crop top in a family photo.

 Many people across social media ended up taking issue with Zion’s appearance, and also criticized D. Wade and his wife Gabby, this also came after the Wades supported little Zion’s decision to attend Miami Pride.